quapity/stalta_neighbors/README.md

 * Requires Obspy for STA/LTA implementation
     - https://github.com/obspy/obspy/wiki
+* Requires geopy for geo dist, install with pip or conda

 ### Things You Might Want To Tweak

 * Which picker, and then Tune the picker parameters
 * Sensor Array metadata- I nab it from obspy trace headers
-* Output is a trigger list
+* Output is a trigger dict

 Credits